Every Effing thing about Buttons

 Buttons with Only Icon

-Buttons with only icon are also very common.
-We can use the same approach as above but we will need to make sure our icon button is of fixed height and width, and these styles should only apply when the button is of type "icon button".
+Buttons with only icon (also known as Icon Buttons) are nothing but buttons with just icons.
+Icon buttons are preferred to be square.
+So we will need to make sure our icon button is of fixed height and width, and these styles should only apply when the button is of type "icon button".
 To differentiate between normal button and icon button, we can add an attribute data-icon-button in case of icon buttons and add styles targeting [data-icon-button] attribute.

 css